THE ENERGY SECTOR IN ASTURIAS

 The regional energy strategy takes into account the promotion of renewable energies and the development of activities in the field of savings and energy efficiency.

 The regional primary production in 2016 was characterized by an increase in the share of renewable energy, an increase of 18.5% compared to the previous year.

-The region has 19 wind power parks and an installed potential of 518.5 MW.
-The production of wind power electrical energy in 2016 was 13.4 % below that in 2015.
-Asturias can offer powerful skills in manufacturing key components for the wind turbine industry.
+The region has 19 wind farms with an installed capacity of 518.5 MW.
+Wind-sourced electrical energy production in 2017 increased by 2.9% compared to the previous year.
+Asturias has strong capacities for manufacturing key components for the wind turbine industry.

 The regional government has included marine renewable energies in its regional Intelligent specialisation strategy (RIS3), showing its clear backing for using waves as an energy resource associated with the region’s favourable support for the development of this activity.

 Numerous companies in Asturias already provide services and products in the supply chain of renewable marine energies, developing research activity, development and innovation, as well as component manufacturing activities, mainly in the sphere of offshore energy.